anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-10-process-algebra-as-expression-rewriting.md

 [*](ε :: x) = x \\
 [*](δ :: x) = δ \\
 \color{blue} {Suspension\ axioms}\\
-\frac{[*](a :: x)}{a: ε \rightarrow [*](x);\ δ \rightarrow δ}\]
+\frac{[*](a :: x)}{a: r \rightarrow [*](r :: x) }\]
 <script type="text/javascript" src="http://www.hostmath.com/Math/MathJax.js?config=OK"></script>

 A sequence is presented as `[*](list)`, where `list` is a list of expressions, and `::` is concatenation.

 The rewriting axioms are of the form `a = b`.

-The suspension axioms work on the trees for which there are some unknowns to compute.
+The suspension axioms work on the trees for which there are some suspended computations to compute before it is possible to apply rewriting axioms.
 They have a horizontal bar, above which is the pattern with one or more unknown elements that need to be computed.
 Below the bar, there are instructions on how to map the result of the unknown element execution to the new tree which we will rewrite the current one with.

 It is possible to simplify expression like `εx` without any "heavy" execution, using a rewriting axiom: empty action `ε` followed by some process `x` is the same as `x`.
-However, for some atom `a`, we can not simplify `ax` without knowing the outcome of `a` - so a suspension axiom is used here.
+However, for some atom `a`, we can not simplify `ax` without knowing the outcome of `a`.
+So a suspension axiom is used here to compute the result `r` of `a`, and the rewriting rule is to substitute `r` in place of `a`.

+Speaking Category Theory, given `a: S[A]` and a tree `a * x` that needs rewriting and this particular suspension axiom can work on, the rewritten tree is `a.map { r => r * x }`, of type `S[Tree]`.

 ### Execution semantics
-A process algebra engine which works via expression rewriting takes an expression tree and a set of rewriting and suspension axioms as an input and follows the following algorithm:
+A process algebra engine which works via expression rewriting invokes the rewriting axioms on the input tree until a suspension axiom is available, in which case the suspension axiom will be invoked.
+This continues until the tree is simplified to ε - success result - or δ - failure.

+Precisely, the algorithm is as follows:

-1. If a suspension axiom is applicable, apply it and wait for the resulting tree {E:HOW DO SUSPENSION AXIOMS WORK?}.
+1. If a suspension axiom is applicable, apply it and wait for the resulting tree.
 Once the resulting tree is available, restart this algorithm recursively with this tree as an input.
 2. Otherwise, if the input tree is a terminal element (either `ε` or `δ`), return it.
 3. Otherwise, apply a rewrite axiom and recursively feed the result to this algorithm.

-So, the rewriting axioms will be invoked on a tree until a suspension axiom is available, in which case it will be invoked.
-This continues until the tree is simplified to ε - successful result - or δ - failure.

-# Architecture
+## Architecture
-## Tree
+### Tree
 Process algebra expressions are modeled as ordinary [Tree](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L6)s.
-A `Tree` has a higher-kinded type argument to it, `S[_]`. `S` is the type a suspended computation's result {E:SUSPENDED COMPUTATION?} gets boxed into (think of `Future[_]`).
+A `Tree` has a higher-kinded type argument to it, `S[_]`. `S` is a type a suspended computation's result gets boxed into (can be `Future[_]`, for example).

 There are following notorious subclasses of `Tree`: